Quebec, Queen's University, Charleston, Pittsburgh & Donald J Trump

-We are breeding mass murderers
+We are breeding and enabling mass murderers

 Qui tacet, consentir videtur